philwade/resume/resume.md

 - Spent nine months embedded on a remote team building Preact components
 - Restructured a client site to take advantage of the AWS Elastic Beanstalk service to meet varying performance demands
 - Scoped, built, and deployed sites for clients ranging from simple Wordpress installations to API driven single page apps in Angular
-- Mentored junior developers both hands on and through code review to properly build client sites
+- Mentored junior developers both hands on and through code review about best practices and approaches

 ### Nerve, UX/UI Frontend Developer (November 2015-March 2016)
 - Worked on an Angular UI for a complex media search engine using the flux architecture
 - Helped build a video annotation tool based on Angular
-- Maintained an existing PHP API increasing test coverage and adding new functionality
+- Maintained an existing PHP API, increasing test coverage and adding new functionality

 ### Harris Local Government, Web Developer/Technical Lead (October 2014-November 2015)
 - Lead a team of junior developers by delegating tasks and providing guidance through in depth discussions and feedback